vivekbavda/NFL/README.md

 The above quote from Al Pacino's character in the movie *Any Given Sunday* is interpretable as a search for certainty in a high stakes world with no uncertainty.
 While there is no certainty in football except this aphorism, wouldn't be interesting if we could take at least a little bit of the uncertainty out of who will win?
 No doubt, the games have to be played.
 However, this analysis attempts to use supervised machine learning to predict winners and losers from 2020 NFL football gamesand beyond.
 This, of course is the holy grail.
 While NFL fans believe with absolute certainty that they are Nostradamus, these predictions often lead to disappointment and the loss of money at casinos.
 Moreover, given the U.S. Supreme Court's decision to remove the restrictions on sports betting in states, NFL fans are lining up outside the door to make bets including the author of this study.
 Win or lose--if you take the time to read this study, you will see one individual's path attempt to hold the Holy Grail.

 Recommendation: While there are multiple sources of data including ESPN, Football Outsiders, Sports Betting Books(the wisdom of the crowd), and Pro Football Focus, this study finds the data from Football Outsiders with the wisdom of the crowd to be the most relevant to determining high probability predictions.
-Moreover, the use of a Grid Searched Support Vector Machine to model this data reaches a 68% accuracy on cross validated data in predicting NFL winners and losers from week to week,
+Moreover, using a Grid Searched Voter Classification model, this data reaches a 66% accuracy on cross validated data in predicting NFL winners and losers from week to week,

 ## Table of Contents in the Repository

-A Jupyter Notebook
-BavdaConsultingNFLCapstone  showing the introduction, background, outside research, data set information, and data collection function, processing, modeling, and conclusion.
+A Jupyter Notebook BavdaNFLCapstone  showing the introduction, background, outside research, data set information, and data collection function, processing, modeling, and conclusion.

 The following are the datasets in the Data Folder in the repository: